 You can have a look at the following global creators who are showcasing the power of the creator economy –

-The Brazillian comedian and YouTuber creates content for 58.8 million followers on Instagram.
+The Brazillian comedian and YouTuber is one of the successful creators with for 58.8 million followers on Instagram.
 His content varies from songs, parodies, reviews and even vlogs.

 2. Huda Kattan